bthate/botd/docs/index.rst

     lo.typ              - types
     lo.usr              - users

-BOTD also use the BOTLIB package which contains the following modules:
+BOTD also use the BOTLIB package which contains the following services:

 .. autosummary::
     :toctree: